 The Sailing Stour Sailing club was formed many years ago and continues to promote access to and enjoyment of the river.
 The club is owned and run by its members.
 It has a clubhouse converted from an old river-front house, in an excellent position in Quay Street.
 It has a bar, parlour, toilets and showers and a balcony overlooking the river and beach.

 Opposite the clubhouse is a short concrete slip leading to a gravel hard, which gives access to the channel.
 To the side of this is a compound with bench seats and a race starting hut.
 During the season the compound has a marquee erected and is used for the regatta and other festivals.
 About 100 metres along Quay Street is the club’s lockable west compound.
 It has power and water available and a concrete slipway down to the channel.
 Outside the compound is a quay for loading and discharging kit and passengers, tide permitting.
 The compound is used for storing smaller boats during the sailing season and cruisers during the winter.
 A craned “lift-in” and “lift-out” for larger boats is organised at the beginning and end of the season.
-The Club is home to a wide range of craft including sailing and motor cruisers, Micro class racers, dinghies and open boats, rowing skiffs with a female crew, and canoes.
+The Club is home to a wide range of craft including sailing and motor cruisers, Micro class racers, dinghies and open boats, rowing skiffs, and canoes.
 A number of members fish in the estuary.
+The Club has a vibrant Coastal Rowing Section with a Club Harker’s Yard Gig “William Rose” purchased with the help of a Sport England Lottery Fund Grant in 2016.
 The club manages the lease of moorings in the area and a mooring is usually available, sometimes after a short wait.

 There is a programme of races for Micro class boats throughout the season and occasional races and social sails for cruisers.
-The Regatta is the main sailing event, held in mid-summer and there is also a Paddle and Oars festival for rowers and canoeists.
-The club runs a sail training programme, mainly for juniors.
+The Regatta is the main sailing event, held in mid-summer.
+Club Rows take place twice a week throughout the year when tide and weather allow and interclub events include a Rowing Festival and Harker’s Yard Gig Raves.
+The club supports sail training, mainly for juniors, which takes place at neighbouring facilities.
 As well as events on the water there are also numerous social events throughout the year.

 New members are welcome and are expected to join in and help with the various aspects of running and maintaining an active club.